 A podcast for every type of freelancer

-The Accidental Creative is an incredibly relatable podcast and each episode will strike chord with most freelancers out there.
+The Accidental Creative is an incredibly relatable podcast and each episode will strike a chord with most freelancers out there.
 After all, few freelancers set out to deliberately set themselves up as a business.
-Rather, we got here by pursuing our passions and it just so happened that the best way to make ends meet while we did that was by freelancing.
+Rather, we got here by pursuing our passions.
+And it just so happened that the best way to make ends meet while we did that was by freelancing.

 Hair-raising horror stories

 As a website, Clients From Hell has been collecting hair-raising stories of the all-time worst clients for years.
-We’ve all experienced those demanding, outrageous or downright clueless clients so it makes for good reading to know you’re not alone.
+We’ve all experienced those demanding, outrageous or downright clueless clients.
+So it makes for good listening to know you’re not alone.
 For their podcast, however, site editor Bryce Bladon has taken a different tack.
 Bladon and guests take on relevant topics for the freelancer in each fortnightly podcast to give it a broader scope.